 The validation statistics can be calculated using NWP forecast winds in real time processes, and using NWP forecast or analysis winds in reprocessing processes.
-In the last case, the use of NWP analysis is implemented with configurable parameter NWPVAL_ANALYSIS = 1 (which is not the default option), and so, validation statistics will only be provided for the specific runs for which a NWP analysis with the same date and time is available.
-When NWP forecast winds are used, the validation statistics are provided for all runs of NWC/GEO-HRW algorithm.
+In the last case, the use of NWP analysis is implemented with configurable parameter NWPVAL ANALYSIS = 1 (which is not the default option), and so, validation statistics will only be provided for the specific runs for which a NWP analysis with the same date and time is available.
+When NWP forecast winds are used, the validation statistics are provided for all runs of NWC/GEO-HRW.

-The validation statistics are calculated at the end of the process of each NWC/GEO-HRW run, and the results are written in the running log of NWC/GEO-HRW, and also in a specific file under the name S_NWC_HRW-STAT<satid><regionid>YYYYMMDDT.txt in \$SAFNWC/export/HRW directory.
-Here, "satid" is the identifier of the satellite used, "regionid" is the identifier of the region used, and "YYYYMMDDD" is the date for which statistics are provided (validation statistics for all outputs from the same day are included in the same file).
+The validation statistics are calculated at the end of the process of each NWC/GEO-HRW run, and the results are written in the running log of NWC/GEO-HRW, and also in a specific file under the name S NWC HRW-STAT <regionid> YYYYMMDDT.txt in \$SAFNWC/export/HRW directory.
+Here, "regionid" is the identifier of the region used, and "YYYYMMDD" is the date for which statistics are provided.
+Validation statistics for all outputs from the same day are included in the same file.

-The following content is added to this file each time the validation statistics are run: several lines with the following format, showing the validation parameters mentioned previously (NC, SPD, NBIAS, NMVD, NRMSVD) for the considered AMV scale "BBB" (defined as BAS, DET), AMV type "TTTTT" (defined as TOTAL, CLOUD, CLEAR), layer "LLL" (defined as ALL, HIG, MED, LOW) and satellite channel for which AMVs have been calculated "CCCCC" (defined as TOTAL,HRVIS,VIS06,VIS07,VIS08,IR107,IR108,IR112,WV062,WV069,WV070,WV073,WV074).
+The following content is added to this file each time the validation statistics are run: several lines with the following format, showing the parameters used for the validation (NC, SPD, NBIAS, NMVD, NRMSVD), for the considered AMV scale "BBB" (defined as BAS, DET), AMV type "TTTTT" (defined as TOTAL, CLOUD, CLEAR), laver "LLL" (defined as ALL, HIG, MED, LOW) and satellite channel for which AMVs have been calculated "CCCCC" (defined as TOTAL, HRVIS, VIS06,VIS07,VIS08, IR107, IR108, IR112, IR120, WV062, WV063, WV065, WV069, WV070, WV073, WV074).

-The date and time of the NWC/GEO-HRW run, of the "model configuration file" used in the process, and if the validation statistics have been run against the NWP analysis or forecast winds (parameter "GGG", defined as ANA, FOR) are also specified:
+The date and time of the NWC/GEO-HRW run, the name of the "model configuration file" used in the process, and if the validation statistics have been run against the NWP analysis or forecast winds (parameter "GGG", defined as ANA, FOR) are also specified:

-yyyy-mm-ddThh:mm:ssZ GEO-HRW 6.1 XXXXX [S] HRWDATE:YYYYMMDDTHHMMSSZ HRWCONF:FFFFF.CFM NWPCONF:GGG AMV:BBBTTTTT CH:CCCCC LAYER:LLL NC:RRRRR SPD[M/S]:SSS.SS NBIAS:±T.TTT NMVD:U.UUU NRMSVD:V.VVV
+GEO-HRW 6.2 yyyymmddThhmmssZ XXXXX [S] HRWDATE: YYYYMMDDTHHMMSSZ HRWCONF:FFFFF.CFM NWPCONF:GGG \\\ AMV:BBBTTTTT CH:CCCCC LAYER:LLL \\\ NC:RRRRRR SPD[M/S]:SSS.SS NBIAS:±T.TTT NMVD:U.UUU NRMSVD:V.VVV